clintberry/phonybox/README.rst

 FAQ
 ---

-Q. So I don't need Twilio to make cool phone apps?
+Question: So I don't need Twilio to make cool phone apps?

-A. Nope!
+Answer: Nope!
 Do it cheaper with your own system....